SharePoint/sp-dev-docs/docs/general-development/how-to-create-report-renderers-for-performancepoint-services-in-sharepoint.md

-## Code example: Create a renderer for custom PerformancePoint Services reports in SharePoint Server 2013
+## Code example: Create a renderer for custom PerformancePoint Services reports in SharePoint
 <a name="bk_example"> </a>

 The class in the following code example creates a report renderer that displays stock information passed in from the sample filter.